-The trek is not considered to be a hard hike, and is suitable for even beginners to high altitude trekking, which makes it an idea starter trek in Tibet.
+The trek is not considered to be a hard hike, and is suitable for even beginners to high-altitude trekking, which makes it an ideal starter trek in Tibet.
 The route of the trek heads out from Shalu and moves southwest, stopping first in Upper Lungsang (4,060m), before heading on to Ngor Monastery, with its rare Sanskrit library of Buddhist scriptures.
-The route heads over the Char-La Pass (4,550m), and after resting the night, continues on to Nartang.
+The route heads over the Char-La Pass (4,550m), and after resting the night, continues to Nartang.

 Located to the west of Shigatse, Nartang Monastery sits at an altitude of around 5,000 meters, and the route to get there passes through several small local villages.
 While the trek is not that hard, there are a couple of tough climbs that novices may find a little more demanding.

-Nyenchen Tanglha to Namtso Lake Trek (7-10 Days) – Scenic Trek in Northern Tibet
+Nyenchen Tanglha to Namtso Lake Trek (7-10 Days): the Most Scenic Trek in Northern Tibet

 The trek ends at Lake Namtso, known as the Heavenly Lake, at an altitude of 4,718 meters.
 Lying on the edge of the vast Changtang Grasslands of northern Tibet, the lake is one of the Great Three Sacred lakes of Tibet, and the end of the trek is at the beautiful Tashi Dorje Monastery on the small peninsula that sticks out into the lake.